RS Components Launches Giveaway for State-of-the-Art Fluke Tools

 RS extensive range of locally stocked Fluke products helps industries in Southeast Asia to operate efficiently amidst disruptions

-BANGKOK, April 21, 2021 /PRNewswire/ -- RS Components, global omni-channel solutions partner for industrial customers and suppliers, announces a giveaway in Thailand with Fluke, a trusted leader in test and measurement for industrial and electronic service installation and maintenance, electrical and temperature, indoor air quality and process calibration.
+SINGAPORE, April 21, 2021 /PRNewswire/ -- RS Components, global omni-channel solutions partner for industrial customers and suppliers, announces a giveaway in Singapore with Fluke, a trusted leader in test and measurement for industrial and electronic service installation and maintenance, electrical and temperature, indoor air quality and process calibration.

 Starting April until 28 May 2021, customers will receive a free test lead for purchase of selected Fluke digital multimeters or clamp meters.